Frogfish: Fossil record

+Very few fossil remains of frogfishes have been found.
+The oldest known fossil evidence of frogfishes are isolated otoliths, named Antennarius euglyphus Stinton, 1966 from the Early Eocene-aged London Clay Formation of England.
+The highest diversity has been found in the northern Italian formation at Monte Bolca, formed from the sedimentation of the Tethys Ocean in the early Eocene (50-49 million years ago), which contains two handfish (Histionotophorus and Orrichthys), a Fibonacci frogfish (Eophryne), and a fanfin frogfish related to Fowlerichthys (Neilpeartia).
+Another fossil is known from Late Miocene Algeria (7 to 5 million years ago), Fowlerichthys monodi, believed to be most closely related to the extant Senegalese frogfish.

 Range

 Frogfishes live in the tropical and subtropical regions of the Atlantic and Pacific, as well as in the Indian Ocean and the Red Sea.
 Their habitat lies for the most part between the 20 °C isotherms, in areas where the surface level water usually has a temperature of 20 °C or more.
 They extend beyond the 20 °C isotherms in the area of the Azores, Madeira and the Canary Islands, along the Atlantic coast of the United States, on the south coast of Australia and the northern tip of New Zealand, coastal Japan, around Durban, South Africa, and at Baja California, Mexico.
 The greatest diversity of species is in the Indo-Pacific region, with the highest concentration around Indonesia.
 In the small Lembeh Strait, north-east of Sulawesi, divers have found 9 different species.
 Frogfish live generally on the ocean floor around coral or rock reefs, at most to 100 m deep.

 A few exceptions to these general limits are known.
 The brackishwater frogfish is at home in ocean waters as well as brackish and fresh water around river mouths.
 The sargassum fish lives in clumps of drifting sargassum, which often floats into the deeper ocean and has been known to take the sargassum fish as far north as Norway.